 Low-Tech Land Navigation

-These books supplement my video lectures which are hosted by Udemy (U-Academy), a popular online educational site.
+My course is hosted on Udemy (U-Academy), a popular online educational site.
 Total course completion time is about 8 hours, adding reading time to the video time.

 Whether you're a hunter, hiker, outdoor photographer, in the military, or a member of a search-and-rescue team, this course is for you.
 Or maybe you'd just like to wander through the woods, and not get lost.
 This course is for you, too.